ManiMozaffar/awesome-resumes/README.md

     - ✅ **Include relevant experience, even if it is not paid work**
     - ✅ **Include a call to action.
 At the end of your resume, include a call to action such as "Please contact me if you have any questions or would like to schedule an interview."**
     - ❌ **Do not use vague or unclear language.
 Your resume should be written in clear and concise language that accurately conveys your skills and experience.
 Avoid using overly technical terms or jargon that may not be familiar to the reader.**
+    - ❌ **Avoid using emoji or too colorful designs as it decrease the 6 second impression, keep your resume simple**

 - ### Six Second Impression